Chronology

 September 1984

-Castelli arranges the commission for a large-scale outdoor sculpture for the Walker Art Center.
+Commissioned to create a large-scale outdoor sculpture for the Walker Art Center.

 September 20–December 2, 1984

-The Whitney Museum presents Blam!
+Whitney Museum presents Blam!
 The Explosion of Pop, Minimalism, and Performance, organized by Barbara Haskell.

 1985